Usage guide: Citrix CVAD essentials

 Virtual machine monitoring

-The Citrix virtual machine monitoring dashboard acts as the starting point of this library pack.
+The Citrix virtual machine monitoring dashboard is the starting point for VM diagnosis.
 It provides a dedicated environment for managing the online/offline VM distribution, reboot health tracking, and VDA registration insights into Citrix CVAD machines.

 Visibility into online/offline VM distribution